-These spiders are toppings with a chocolate candy and the candy eyes add the perfect touch.
+These spiders are topped with a chocolate candy and the candy eyes add the perfect touch.
 Kids and adults all love them!
 They are the perfect Halloween dessert and one of our favorite recipes to make each fall season.

 Ingredients for Halloween Spider Cookies